TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/d/index.md

 [Hello World](https://sampleprograms.io/projects/hello-world) in [D](https://sampleprograms.io/languages/d) was written by:

+- rzuckerm
 - Trever Shick

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

+**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 13 2023 20:47:23.
+The solution was first committed on May 06 2018 08:36:27.
+As a result, documentation below may be outdated.

 ## How to Implement the Solution